 Employees with intermittent FMLA Leave must call both their supervisor AND Broadspire each day they will be absent.
-When notifying their Supervisor, Employees must have two-way communication with their supervisor meaning they must speak to their supervisor on the phone or correspond by email or text.
-If an immediate supervisor is not available, Employees must use two methods of communication.
-For example, email and text; or text and voicemail.
-Supervisors can establish additional call off procedures, which must be in writing and approved by Human Resources.
 If the Employee fails to comply with the normal procedures for reporting an absence, the time off may be denied protection under the FMLA.